 The sizzling August heat won’t be the only thing making you see stars this summer.
 The Perseids meteor showers are going to light up Dubai skies on August 12 and 13; it’s quite literally a stellar sight to behold.

 This one’s even better than a supermoon, guys – bursts of 60 to 100 meteors per hour will rain down from the heavens.
 If you’ve got some wishes to make, now is the time.
-Since the meteor activity is peaking right before a new moon, clear inky black skies make the meteor showers visible to the naked eye.
+Since meteor activity peaks around a gibbous moon, clear, inky black skies are tough to come by, but these meteor showers are visible to the naked eye.
 No binoculars or telescopes are required.

 Where can I watch the Perseids in Dubai and wish upon a shooting star?

-Closer to home but in Sharjah, the Mleiha Archaeological Centre is hosting a meteor-sighting event.
-Lay down on cushions and carpets to look up at the heavens for flashing asteroids, expert astronomers will guide you with fun factoids.
-Refreshments and telescopes are included in the AED 225 per person ticket.
+If you’re up for driving two hours to Ras Al Khaimah, the Dubai Astronomy Group is hosting a meteor-sighting event at Jebel Jais – the UAE’s highest peak.
+Lay down on cushions and carpets to look up at the heavens for flashing asteroids, expert astronomers will guide you with fun factoids, and myths and legends surrounding the Perseids Meteor showers.
+Q&As, telescope observation, astrophotography, and an educational talk are all part of the AED 175 ticket per person.

 What is the Perseids Meteor Shower?